uhlik/bpy/README.md

 changelog:

+* 0.5.2 refactored some logic, removed icons from buttons
 * 0.5.1 load ply without vertex colors, uniform grey will be used
 * 0.5.0 performance improvements using numpy for loading and processing data
 * 0.4.6 fixed crash when parent object is deleted while drawing, fixed removal of loaded data when parent is deleted